 After graduating in Architecture at Ferrara University in 2006 she as been involved in multidisciplinary projects on the information, technology and interaction design fields, using design and data visualization to convey complex systems of information.

-She is co-founder and design director at Accurat (accurat.it), an information design company based in Milan and New York; Accurat analyzes data and contexts and designs analytical tools and visual narratives that provide awareness, comprehension and engagement.
-Accurat was born in 2011 and since then has been working successfully with important Italian and international clients such as the European Union, the United Nations, Corriere della Sera, McCann Erickson, Mondadori, Hearst Communications, The European House Ambrosetti, Poste Italiane, Fiorucci, Pernod Ricard, ING Direct, Vodafone, the New York Public Library, the Lucile and David Packard Foundation, Università degli Studi di Milano, Zanichelli Editore.
+She is co-founder and design director at Accurat (accurat.it), an information design agency based in Milan and New York; Accurat analyzes data and contexts and designs analytical tools and visual narratives that provide awareness, comprehension and engagement.
+Accurat was born in 2011 and since then has been working successfully with important Italian and international clients such as the European Union, the United Nations, Corriere della Sera, McCann Erickson, Audubon Society, Popular Science, Mondadori editore, Hearst Communications, The European House Ambrosetti, HP, Poste Italiane, Fiorucci, Pernod Ricard, Corriere della Sera, ING Direct, Vodafone, the New York Public Library, the Lucile and David Packard Foundation, Università degli Studi di Milano, Zanichelli Editore.

 She obtained the PhD cum meritum in 2014 with a thesis titled “Visualizing the User Generated cities – Exploring the potentiality of emergent geo-social media applications as a novel source of urban knowledge”.

-She has been interviewed by Design Boom magazine, I-Charts, the Walker Art Center, Datastories podcast, Substratum Series among all.
+She has been interviewed by Design Boom magazine, The Future of Brands Magazine, I-Charts, the Walker Art Center, Datastories podcast, Substratum Series, the Legacy Project among all.

-Her work won important awards in 2013: Gold Medal for data-visualization and Special Mention for best studio at the Kantar Information is beautiful awards, Gold Medal for data journalism at O’Reilly Strata, Bronze Medal at Malofiej 2013, Bronze Lion at Cannes Festival 2013, Special Mention in Core77 Design Awards.
+Her work won important awards: Gold Medal for data-visualization and Special Mention for best studio at the Kantar Information is beautiful awards, Gold Medal for data journalism at O’Reilly Strata, Bronze Medal at Malofiej 2013, Bronze Lion at Cannes Festival 2013, Special Mention in Core77 Design Awards.